Dreameta/Dreameta.github.io/_pages/about.md

 ### Thanks
-Thank you to all the people I met in my whole life.
+Thanks to all the people I met in my whole life.